-Slideshow: Animal Tracks: A biker pup, bears and more Last year, Yerkes, which is part of Emory University, began providing up to $30,000 a year to a primatologist’s conservation and research of sooties in the Tai National Park Reserve in Ivory Coast, West Africa.
+Slideshow: Animal Tracks: Aug.
+4 - Aug.
+11 Last year, Yerkes, which is part of Emory University, began providing up to $30,000 a year to a primatologist’s conservation and research of sooties in the Tai National Park Reserve in Ivory Coast, West Africa.

 In July, the center wrote Fish & Wildlife seeking the right to conduct research on the Yerkes sooties “given our contribution to sooty mangabey conservation.”

 Tim Van Norman, the Fish & Wildlife official to whom the letter was addressed, could not be reached for comment.